 The contents of the PIB were inspected and found to contain relevant information for use by the FRS.
 Update of some of the contents is needed.

 Access for fire appliances is deemed as acceptable - from front, side and rear.
-Fire hydrant within the estate.
+Fire hydrant < 30m from the building.